 Because we have only recently initiated commercial sales of AMITIZA for the treatment of chronic idiopathic constipation in adults, we first generated product revenues in the quarter ended June 30, 2006.
-Since inception we have incurred operating losses and, as of September 30, 2006, we had an accumulated deficit of \$30.8 million.
-Our net losses were \$22.0 million in 2003 and \$19.7 million in 2004.
-We recognized net income of \$6.4 million in 2005 and \$7.8 million for the nine months ended September 30, 2006.
-The historical losses resulted principally from costs incurred in our research and development programs and from our general and administrative expenses.
+Since inception we have incurred operating losses and, as of June 30, 2006, we had an accumulated combined deficit of \$26.6 million.
+Our combined net losses were \$22.0 million in 2003 and \$19.7 million in 2004.
+We recognized combined net income of \$6.4 million in 2005 and \$12.0 million for the six months ended June 30, 2006.
+The historical combined losses resulted principally from costs incurred in our research and development programs and from our general and administrative expenses.
 We expect to continue to incur significant and increasing expenses for the next several years as we continue to expand our research and development activities, seek regulatory approvals for additional indications for AMITIZA and augment our sales and marketing capabilities.
 Whether we are able to sustain profitability will depend upon our ability to generate revenues in the future that exceed these expenses.
 In the near term, our ability to generate product revenues will depend primarily on the successful commercialization and continued development of additional indications for AMITIZA.

 We hold an exclusive worldwide royalty-bearing license from Sucampo AG to develop and commercialize AMITIZA and all other prostone compounds covered by patents and patent applications held by Sucampo AG.
 We are obligated to assign to Sucampo AG all patentable improvements that we make in the field of prostones, which Sucampo AG will in turn license back to us on an exclusive basis.
-If we have not committed specified development efforts to any prostone compound other than AMITIZA, SPI-8811 and SPI-017 by the end of a specified period, which ends on the later of June 30, 2011 or the date upon which Drs.
-Kuno and Ueno no longer control our company, then the commercial rights to that compound will revert to Sucampo AG, subject to a 15-month extension in the case of any compound that we designate in good faith as planned for development within that extension period.
+If we have not committed specified development efforts to any prostone compound other than AMITIZA, SPI-8811 and SPI-017 by the end of a specified period, which ends on the later of September 30, 2011 or three months after the date upon which Drs.
+Kuno and Ueno no longer control our company, then the commercial rights to that compound will revert to Sucampo AG, subject to a one-year extension in the case of any compound that we designate in good faith as planned for development within that year.

 In September 2006, we acquired all of the capital stock of two affiliated European and Asian operating companies, Sucampo Europe and Sucampo Japan, that were previously under common control with us.
 Sucampo Europe and Sucampo Japan are now wholly owned subsidiaries of our company.
-In this prospectus, we have presented financial statements that reflect our financial position, results of operations and cash flows on a consolidated basis with these two operating companies because the acquisition was consummated during the quarter ended September 30, 2006, and this management's discussion and analysis of financial condition and results of operations discusses such consolidated financial statements.
+Prior to that date, the acquisition was considered probable of occurring.
+Accordingly, in this prospectus we have presented financial statements that reflect our financial position, results of operations and cash flows on a combined basis with these two operating companies, and this management's discussion and analysis of financial condition and results of operations discusses such combined financial statements.
+Beginning with the third quarter of 2006, the period in which the acquisition was consummated, we will present our financial statements for all periods on a consolidated basis.